truthcoin/www.truthcoin.info/_posts/2015-09-09-measuring-decentralization.md

 The decentralized system is more local: the lines (pairwise-connections, or "relationships") are shorter.
 It also involves less "interaction" (path-overlap) and hence, less "permission": on the left all node-paths must share the single central node, but on the right it is possible for some pairs to 'group up' in ways that avoid the center node.

-Now we must discuss now Satoshi's use of the word "decentralized".
+Now we must discuss Satoshi's use of the word "decentralized".

 #### A "Peer to Peer" Electronic Cash System